IBM1500/Base-Kernel/README.md

 # Base-Kernel
-Just a simple OS that boots from a bootloader to the kernel
+Simple OS that boots from a bootloader to the kernel.
+Fully in x86 assembly